gfxfundamentals/webgl-fundamentals/webgl/lessons/webgl-shadertoy.md

 in our shader above where it says `//---insert shadertoy code here--` gives us...

 {{{example url="../webgl-shadertoy.html"}}}

+That's an extraordinarily beautiful image for having no data!

 I made the sample above only render when the mouse is over the canvas or when touched.
 This is because the math required